whit3rabbit/zigcat/README.md

 ZigCat is a modern, secure alternative to netcat/ncat built in Zig.
 It keeps the classic "Swiss army knife for TCP/UDP" feel while adding TLS, access control, and broker/chat collaboration modes.

+* This should not be used in any production environments.
+This is just a hobby project to test zig. *

 ## Getting started
 - Download the latest release binary for your platform from the [Releases](https://github.com/whit3rabbit/zigcat/releases) page.
 - Make it executable (`chmod +x zigcat` on Unix-like systems).